michaelbdai/Metrics/README.md

 # Metrics

-### web application which allows users to create multiple metric and post values to that metric
+### Web application which allows users to create multiple metric and post values to that metric

 ## Project Description
 Web API supports the following actions: